joelmeckert/pfsense-unbound-ad/README.md

 # unbound-pfsense-ad
-Export Active Directory DNS information to an unbound include file, SRV records, to use unbound / pfSense as the DNS resolver, rather than Windows AD DNS.
+Export Active Directory DNS to unbound include file, SRV records, to use unbound / pfSense as the DNS resolver, rather than Windows AD DNS.

 ## Future
 I'm working on a revision of this that obtains the domain GUID, domain controllers GUID, and autopopulates the entries.
 I need to test with multiple domain controllers.
 I've seen the export fail when the DNS servers are not responding appropriately with the SRV records, and avoiding this and obtaining a list of DCs to populate the configuration file would be preferable.